 Dr. Shah is incredibly passionate about both prehospital medicine and emergency medicine.
 He strives to bridge the gap between the two fields, especially incorporating EM clinical practice to further the field of EMS.

 Lisa Drago, DO, is the Pediatric EMS Medical Director at Cooper University Hospital and an Assistant Professor of Pediatrics and Emergency Medicine at the Cooper Medical School of Rowan University.
 She graduated from West Chester University with a Bachelor of Science in Biology and Chemistry.
 As an undergraduate Dr. Drago became involved in Emergency Medical Services as a volunteer EMT and was the EMS director for West Chester University EMS.
 She then earned her medical degree from Lake Erie College of Osteopathic Medicine where she was inducted into the PSI Sigma Alpha National Osteopathic Scholastic Honor Society.
 Dr. Drago completed a Pediatric Osteopathic Internship at Newark Beth Israel Hospital and a Pediatric Residency at Nemours/A.I. duPont Hospital for Children.
 She then went on to complete a Pediatric Emergency Medicine Fellowship at the Children’s Regional Hospital at Cooper University.
-She is board certified in Pediatrics and Pediatric Emergency Medicine.
+She is board certified in Pediatrics, Pediatric Emergency Medicine, and Emergency Medical Services.